Why won't my UTI clear up with antibiotics?

 But sometimes, these antibiotics fail, and there can be several reasons behind them.
 You may notice that your UTI symptoms aren't going away after antibiotic treatment.
 Even in some cases, the symptoms keep worsening even if you start the treatment.

-So for these choirs, This article will help you explore what might cause antibiotics to fail.
-And what to do if this happens when you have a UTI and antibiotics do not seem to work?
+So, for these choirs, This article will help you explore what might cause antibiotics to fail.
+And what should you do if this happens when you have a UTI and antibiotics do not work?

 Why UTI symptoms can linger after antibiotics

-In a study published in 2019, UTI is one of the most common types of bacterial infection that is an outpatient infection in the United States.
-And medications like Antibiotics are the first line of treatment for most Urinary tract infections(UTIs).
+In a 2019 study, UTI was found to be one of the most common types of bacterial infection, and it is an outpatient infection in the United States.
+Medications like Antibiotic medicines are the first line of treatment for most Urinary tract infections(UTIs).

-During the treatment Doctor usually prescribes an antibiotic without performing a urine test.
-It is because almost 90% of UTI cases appear due to E. coli, a bacterium.
-But unfortunately, not every time UTI treatments respond as they're expected.
+During the treatment, the Doctor usually prescribes an antibiotic without performing a urine test.
+Almost 90% of UTI cases appear due to E. coli, a bacterium.
+Unfortunately, however, UTI treatments only respond as expected sometimes.
 The Antibiotics fail to show any improvement, or sometimes the symptoms keep worsening.
 Three primary reasons behind it may appear during such cases of UTI treatment.

 In case you have an Urinary tract infection(UTI) due to an antibiotic-resistant strain of bacteria.

-Another type of bacteria, fungi or virus is causing Urinary tract infection(UTI) in you.
+Another type of bacteria, fungi, or virus causes a urinary tract infection(UTI).

 Or you might be suffering from another condition with UTI-like symptoms.